bacalhau-project/bacalhau/docs/docs/getting-started/installation.md

 ## Step 3 - Checking the State of your Jobs

+### Step 3.1 - Job status:

-**Job status**: You can check the status of the job using `bacalhau list` command adding the `--id-filter` flag and specifying your job id.
+You can check the status of the job using `bacalhau list` command adding the `--id-filter` flag and specifying your job id.

 ```shell